Holy Cross dispute: Later incidents

 In 2003, Loyalists placed a pipe bomb at the entrance of the school, it was defused and there were no injuries.

 In 2003, a BBC televised drama called Holy Cross was made about the dispute, though it was filmed in Liverpool.
 Fr Aidan Troy, head of the board of governors of the school, expressed concern that the drama could reignite the problem.
+The film was produced by BBC Northern Ireland in association with RTÉ.
+Although based on the events which occurred, it was somewhat fictionalised, and told through the eyes of two families on opposite sides of the divide.
+The film stars Zara Turner and Bronagh Gallagher, and broadcast on RTÉ One on 8 November 2003, and on BBC One on 10 November 2003.

 In April 2013, loyalists erected Union Jacks and loyalist flags outside the school and painted the kerbstones at its entrance red, white and blue.
 On 25 April the Police Service of Northern Ireland (PSNI) were called to the school to disperse a loyalist protest being held outside it.
 The protest was sparked by false rumours on social networks that Belfast City Council employees were due to arrive to remove the flags and the paint.

 In the early hours of Sunday 23 April 2017, a bomb was found by a police patrol outside the gates of Holy Cross Boys' Primary School in Ardoyne.
 The police said the bomb was "significant in terms of its [undisclosed] shape", and that police on foot patrol were the likely target.
 A sense of outrage was reported in the area.